BlendVision/Android-Player-Samples/README.md

 This guide details how to integrate the BlendVision Player SDK into your application.
 Our player provides convenient APIs for DRM, media controllers, and a generic UI that can be customized as needed.

-## How to install BlendVision Player SDK:
+## How to install BlendVision Player SDK
 [**Android-Player-SDK**](https://github.com/BlendVision/Android-Player-SDK)

 ## Sample App Setup Instructions